-Consumers generally overestimate the cost of most types of insurance, including renters’ insurance.
-De Lame explains, “Renters’ insurance is some of the best value insurance you can buy.
+Consumers generally overestimate the cost of most types of insurance, including renters insurance.
+De Lame explains, “Renters insurance is some of the best value insurance you can buy.
 A typical policy will cost between $15 – $20 per month.”
 That’s basically the cost of a meal out!

 De Lame explains, “Your landlord’s policy generally protects against any structural damages that occur to the building as a result of unforeseen events and disasters.
 It won’t cover your belongings against these same events.
 So if your apartment floods, a landlord’s insurance would cover repairs.
 However, any damages you incur, including having to move out, will likely not be covered.”

-If renters’ insurance is a brand new purchase for you, it can seem like an intimidating process to take on.
-So, if you’re in the market for a renters’ policy, what steps should you take to make the search less intimidating?
+If renters insurance is a brand new purchase for you, it can seem like an intimidating process to take on.
+So, if you’re in the market for a policy, what steps should you take to make the search less intimidating?

 “To start, you’ll need to calculate the amount of personal property coverage you need,” de Lame explains.
 “The Insurance Information Institute provides a great tool to help you estimate the value of your possessions.
 It is always a good idea to take photos of the expensive items you own.
 This can come in handy if you ever need to make a claim.”